Types, Causes and Symptoms of Thyroid Problems + Treatment Tips

 You can see that pretty much any condition that increases the size of the thyroid gland will cause the Goiter condition.

-Beyond the causes listed above it seems that certain individuals (through genetic variations) seem to be more susceptible to developing goiter than others.
+Beyond the causes listed above, it seems that certain individuals (through genetic variations) seem to be more susceptible to develop goiter than others.

 Symptoms of Thyroid Goiter: